lisatitshall/sales-dashboard/README.md

 ![all profit margin](https://github.com/user-attachments/assets/63f88c90-f894-49b8-a6e0-8e5f2f7cda56)

 ### [4] Predicted sales for December 2018 are between 110k and 150k
-We split the sales data into train and test and tried different exponential smoothing and ARIMA models to predict sales.
-The model that performed best was an exponential model with multiplicative trend and seasonality (see metrics below).
+When we tried different exponential smoothing and ARIMA models to predict sales, the model that performed best was an exponential model with multiplicative trend and seasonality (see metrics below).
 The graph below shows the different models against the actual data in dark blue.

 ![image](https://github.com/user-attachments/assets/232527e8-15bd-4512-8e4e-62557c563f8c)